o3de/o3de.org/content/docs/userguide/asset-bundler-tutorial-release.md

+description: ' Bundle assets and release your &ALYlong; project. '
+slug: asset-bundler-tutorial-release
+title: Build and bundle assets for release in &ALY;
+---
 # Build and bundle assets for release in Lumberyard<a name="asset-bundler-tutorial-release"></a>

  This tutorial guides you through the process of building the code and assets to release a Lumberyard project, using the [Starter Game sample project](sample-level-starter-game.md)\.
 You'll learn how to: